 Dermatologist and All About Acne member, Dr JoAnn See explains hormonal (adult) acne and its potential treatments in this video:

-Many people only think about the pill as a contraceptive (to prevent pregnancy) but it can also help some women to control their acne.
+Many people think about ‘the pill’ as a contraceptive (to prevent pregnancy) but it can also help some women to control their acne.

-The progestogen component of a combined oral contraceptive pill is most important in determining whether an oral contraceptive pill is likely to improve or worsen your acne.
+The progestogen component of a combined oral contraceptive pill is considered the most important factor in determining whether an oral contraceptive pill is likely to improve or worsen your acne.

 Very low dose pills

-The pills with proven benefits in acne include low oestrogen dose pills containing 20mcg ethinyloestradiol along with the following progesterones:
+Low oestrogen dose pills containing 20mcg ethinyloestradiol along with the following progesterones are acne treatment options:

-- Drospirenone (3mg) – an example is Yaz
+- Drospirenone (3mg) – such as Yaz and Yaz Flex

 Low dose pills

-This type of pill (dienogest 2mg, Valette) has a particular benefit for women with hormonal problems including oily skin, acne, PCOS and menstrual irregularities.
+- Dienogest (2mg) such as Valette.
+This type of pill has also been shown to be of particular benefit for women with hormonal imbalances related to PCOS and menstrual irregularities